-Select Tier Medications include those generic medications that are safe and effective, and represent the most cost effective option within their therapeutic category, as well as certain brand medications that have been identified as favorable from a clinical and cost effective perspective.
+Select Tier Medications include those generic medications that are safe and effective, and represent the most cost effective option within their therapeutic category.
+Certain brand medications that are both clinically favorable and cost effective are also included.

 Self-Administered Medications are labeled by the FDA for self-administration.
 They can be safely administered by the member or the member's caregiver outside of a medically supervised setting (such as a physician's office, infusion center or hospital).
 These medications do not usually require a licensed medical provider to administer them.